stefanofa/awesome/TOPICS.md

 ## performance

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue and Solid.

+*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

+*   [facebook/memlab](https://github.com/facebook/memlab) - A framework for finding JavaScript memory leaks and analyzing heap snapshots

 ## react-server-components